P-p-H-d/mlib/README.md

 * in debug mode, defensive programming is extensively used: the contracts of the function are checked, ensuring that the data are not corrupted.
-For example, [Buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) are checked in this mode through [bound checking](https://en.wikipedia.org/wiki/Bounds_checking) or the intrinsic properties of a Red-Black tree (for example) are verified.
+For example, strict [Buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) are checked in this mode through [bound checking](https://en.wikipedia.org/wiki/Bounds_checking) or the intrinsic properties of a Red-Black tree (for example) are verified.